German Colony, Jerusalem: Development plans

 For years, developers tried to build up the area at the northern entrance to the neighborhood, overlooking Liberty Bell Park.
 Mass protests in the early 1970s failed to halt the construction of a high-rise apartment building, known as the Omariya compound.
 In the wake of protests by environmentalists and neighborhood activists, the plans were altered, and the height of a planned 14-story hotel was cut to seven stories.

+According to current plans, the Blue Line of the light rail is slated to run along the route of Emek Refaim Street - this, despite opposition from some local residents.